My Gift

 My Gift is the seventh studio album and first Christmas album by American singer Carrie Underwood.
 It was released on September 25, 2020, through Capitol Records Nashville.
-Produced by Greg Wells, My Gift features guest appearances from John Legend and Underwood's oldest son Isaiah.
+Produced by Greg Wells, My Gift features guest appearances from John Legend on "Hallelujah" and Underwood's elder son Isaiah on "The Little Drummer Boy".

-Background
+Background and release

-Underwood first announced the album in June 2020.
-The tracklist was announced on August 27, 2020.
-Underwood had been wanting to make a full-length Christmas album for a long time, and decided it would be her next musical project after promoting her previous album, Cry Pretty (2018).
-The album was produced and arranged by Greg Wells.

-The album features eight traditional tracks and three originals, two of those co-written by Underwood.
-One of the traditional tracks, "The Little Drummer Boy", Underwood was going to record alone but kept thinking about her oldest son Isaiah and asked him if he would want to sing with her on it, which he said "yes."
+Since Underwood had been wanting to make a full-length Christmas album for a long time, she decided it would be her next musical project after promoting her previous album, Cry Pretty (2018).
+Produced and arranged by Greg Wells, My Gift features eight traditional tracks and three originals, two of those co-written by Underwood.
+One of the traditional tracks, "The Little Drummer Boy", Underwood was going to record alone but kept thinking about her oldest son Isaiah and asked him if he would want to sing with her on it, which he said "yes".
 John Legend is featured on "Hallelujah" which he co-wrote with Toby Gad.
 The two recorded it separately via emails and Zoom.
+David Garcia, who co-produced Cry Pretty, co-wrote the songs "Sweet Baby Jesus" and "Let There Be Peace" with Underwood and Brett James.

 During an interview with Today's Country with Kelleigh Bannen, Underwood stated that the song came in late into the album process, and she knew she had to make room for it.
 It was also her idea to make the song a duet.

-In September, Underwood told MusicRow, "I went through like every single song and I went on my iTunes and just started listening to so many versions, and marked down notes to give him [Wells] an idea of what I was looking for.
-Celine Dion's version of "O Holy Night" is so beautiful and big and classic.
-That was one I referenced.
-On the flip side, I didn't think I would find a version I liked of "Joyful, Joyful, We Adore Thee," because so many are so march-y.
-I was like, "How can we get away from that?"
-And he had the idea of me singing a cappella.
-I tried it and it ended up being so unique and it had a certain feeling about it that made me really happy and that's why we put it first on the album."
-David Garcia, who co-produced Underwood's 2018 album Cry Pretty, co-wrote the songs "Sweet Baby Jesus" and "Let There Be Peace" with Underwood and Brett James.
+In September, Underwood told MusicRow that she reviewed numerous recordings while refining her vision for the album, using them as reference points to communicate her expectations to producer Greg Wells.
+She cited Céline Dion's rendition of "O Holy Night" as an example of a "beautiful and big and classic" interpretation, while noting that she initially struggled to connect with existing versions of "Joyful, Joyful, We Adore Thee", which she felt were often "march-y".
+According to Underwood, Wells proposed an a cappella approach for the latter, a choice she described as "unique" and emotionally satisfying, ultimately leading to its placement as the album's opening track.